Basic Guide for Teacup Stingrays

-Feeding: The Teacup Stingray enjoys meaty foods and a balanced diet includng, bloodworms, blackworms, earthworms, krill beef heart, and an occasional snack of a healthy feeder fish.
+The teacup stingray enjoys meaty foods and a balanced diet, including bloodworms, blackworms, earthworms, krill beef heart, and an occasional snack of a healthy feeder fish.
 Rays do eat a lot of food, so do not hesitate to feed it more if it still is hungry.

 Dangers and Restrictions

-If you are stung: Teacup Stingrays do have venomous barbs at the end of the tail and they do sting.
-Although the venom is not fatal it is very panful.
-The best thing to do is to press something to the wound, soak it in hot water, disinfect it and seek professional medical help.
+Teacup stingrays do have venomous barbs at the end of the tail and they do sting.
+Although the venom is not fatal, it is very panful.
+The best thing to do is to press something to the wound, soak it in hot water, disinfect it, and seek professional medical help.

-Laws and restrictions: In some states teacup Stingrays are illegal to own, or you must require permits to own them.
+In some states, teacup stingrays are illegal to own, or you must require permits to own them.
 The states are: